 There may be exceptional circumstances such as with specialized maintenance and/or data collection from research animals, where assistantship activities must be conducted during University holidays/closures and cannot be delegated to other individuals, or when an experimental protocol runs over months and cannot be interrupted or suspended to allow time away.
 In such circumstances, the graduate student should be made aware prior to the start of the assistantship appointment involving the affected period, and other time away should be arranged in exchange.
 Students should consult with the following individuals as needed to address any concerns about a request that assistantship activities span University holidays/closures: assistantship provider, adviser (if not the same individual), graduate program chair, college/school administrator for graduate education (typically an assistant/associate/senior associate dean).
 Finally, if preferred or if necessary when the previously mentioned individuals cannot assist, the Associate Dean for Graduate Student Affairs in the Graduate School serves as ombudsperson for Graduate Students and is available to discuss any student’s specific situation.

 Preference in renewals normally is given to those students who have shown superior aptitude in the performance of assistantship activities and in academic progress.
 A graduate assistantship may be terminated prior to completion of the full term of the appointment if the student fails to meet departmental standards as described above, following due process procedures as described in GCAC-804 Procedures for Termination of Assistantships Due to Inadequate Performance.

-In circumstances when paid leave from the activities of a graduate assistantship is necessary, guidelines for Graduate Assistant Paid Leave can be found on the Graduate School website: http://gradschool.psu.edu/graduate-funding/infoga/paid-leaves/.
+In circumstances when paid leave from the activities of a graduate assistantship is necessary, refer to the Graduate School’s Leave of Absence policy (GSAD-906 Graduate Student Leave of Absence).